ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 described in {{Section 8.1.1 of H2}}.
 For HTTP/1.1, the handling of incomplete messages is described in {{Section 8 of H1}}.

-For HTTP/2 and HTTP/3, once a both endpoints agree to use the Capsule Protocol, the frame usage requirements of the stream change.
+For HTTP/2 and HTTP/3, once both endpoints agree to use the Capsule Protocol, the frame usage requirements of the stream change.
 In HTTP/2, only DATA or stream management frames (RST_STREAM, WINDOW_UPDATE, and PRIORITY) are permitted; other frame types MUST NOT be sent and MUST be treated as a stream